 1) To light a vigil candle, please contact Pat Mahoney (email@example.com or 978-436-0998) or the church office (firstname.lastname@example.org or 978-458-4321).
 Pat will make sure that your vigil candle is lit for you.
 Donation: $10.
 As with all donations, you can mail in a check or you can make a donation online.

-2) You are able to make your stewardship, offering basket, candle, memorial, special event, or general donations by using our secure website.
+2) You are able to make your stewardship, weekly basket offering, candle, memorial, special event, or general donations by using our secure website.
 Your donations help support the ministries of the parish.
 Although you may not be in the church building, essential ministries of the parish continue.

 Lord Jesus Christ, our God, accept our offerings as You accepted the gifts of Your people throughout the ages.
 We offer these gifts to Your glory, for the support of the ministries of Your holy Church, for the alleviation of suffering and hunger, and for the proclamation of Your Gospel to the whole world.